poojadalai/poojadalai/README.md

 ---------------------------------------------------------------------------------------

 Welcome to my page!
-I'm Thomas, Fullstack developer from  India, currently living in  Amsterdam, Netherlands.
+I'm Pooja, Fullstack developer from  India, currently living in  Amsterdam, Netherlands.

 <!--
 Things I code with